vaginessa/LADB-fork/README.md

 # Initial Setup

-Use split-screen more or a pop-out window with LADB and Settings at the same time.
+Use split-screen mode or a pop-out window with LADB and Settings at the same time.
 This is because Android will invalidate the pairing information if the dialog gets dismissed.
 Add a Wireless Debugging connection, and copy the pairing code and port into LADB.
 Keep both windows open until the Settings dialog dismisses itself.

 # Issues